Hi. I’m Colleen Eakins (Call-leen A-kins)…

 My time in corporate America ended working as a contract graphic designer for 3M in Atlanta.
 When I interviewed for the position, I was told, “this will not last past three months.”
 It lasted four years and I am pretty proud of that fact.
 I was able to prove my value and last through cutbacks, budget freezes and almost two years after my entire department was moved from the Atlanta location to headquarters in St. Paul, MN.

 Since that time, I have been freelancing on a full-time basis (did it part-time since college), by choice.
-I love the freedom it brings, although I could probably do without the extra stress it can bring.
+I love the freedom it brings, although I could probably do without the extra stress that sometimes comes with it.
 I do everything from digital design like websites, web ads and social media design to more traditional design like logos, business cards and brochures.
 I approach my design from a marketing perspective and say, “anyone can make a pretty picture, but is it effective?”
 I feel if it will not convert to sales, clients, etc., then it is worthless.
 My understanding of marketing plays a key role in my design.